 - Charitable giving to colleges, universities and educational organizations accounted for the second largest share of all charitable giving at 13 percent.
-Educational institutions and organizations received $38.87 billion in gifts.
-Charitable giving to the education subsector increased by an estimated 4 percent in 2011.
-This follows an increase in 5.6 percent in 2010.
+Educational institutions and organizations received $41.33 billion in gifts.
+Charitable giving to the education subsector increased by an estimated 7 percent in 2012 up from the 4 percent increase in 2011.

-- Giving to foundations dropped in 2011 by an estimated 6.1 percent to $25.83 billion.
+- Giving to foundations increased in 2012 by an estimated 7.0 percent to $30.58 billion.
 The estimate for giving to foundations includes gifts made to independent, community and operating foundations.

-- Increased concerns over global warming and the impact the environment has on health motivated donors to give $7.81 billion to environmental and animal-welfare issues.
-This is an increase of 4.6 percent from 2010.
+- Increased concerns over global warming and the impact the environment has on health motivated donors to give $8.30 billion to environmental and animal-welfare issues.
 People are beginning to connect the environment to health-related issues.
 This has helped garner support and draw new donors for environmental causes.
-Giving for these organizations was 3 percent of the total estimated giving for 2011.
+Giving for these organizations was 3 percent of the total estimated giving for 2012.

-- Overall giving to health-related organizations such as hospitals and other health charities, that raise money for research, public awareness and fighting diseases increased to $24.75 billion, a modest increase of 2.7 percent in 2011.
+- Overall giving to health-related organizations, such as hospitals and other health charities, that raise money for research, public awareness and fighting diseases increased to $28.12 billion, a modest increase of 0.6 percent in 2012.

-- Arts, cultural and humanities giving rose by 4.1 percent with more than $13.12 billion being raised for arts, culture and the humanities in 2011.
-Gifts to arts, culture and humanities organizations were 4 percent total of estimated giving in 2011, a slightly smaller share than the 5 percent received in 2010.
+- Arts, cultural and humanities giving rose by 7.8 percent with more than $14.44 billion being raised for arts, culture and the humanities in 2012.
+Gifts to arts, culture and humanities organizations were 5 percent total of estimated giving in 2012.

 Charities were able to raise awareness and ultimately contributions by implementing new development strategies that include: